dso6060/jdp/README.md

 - **Custom**: Users can override via Options page for personal webhook URLs
 - **No Setup Required**: Extension works out of the box with default webhook

-### Known Issues & Troubleshooting

-**⚠️ Webhook Configuration (Optional):**
-- The "Request Definition" feature uses a default webhook URL (configurable in `config.js`)
-- If you see "Configure request endpoint first" error, this is normal - the webhook is optional
-- To use custom webhook: Right-click extension → Options → Enter your Apps Script URL
-- Without custom webhook: Extension works perfectly using default Justice Definitions Project webhook
-- With custom webhook: Can collect requests in your own Google Sheet

 ### Why “reliable” Justice Definitions

 We are evolving this effort toward an expert‑curated, credible knowledge base for legal terminology.